c-o-pr/ddrescue-helper/README.md

 Key Linux system dependencies are `udev` and `systemd` to handle device mounts.
 These subsystems have been common on Linux for 10+ years.

+## NOTES & WARNINGS

 > [!IMPORTANT]
 > The script was developed using old bash v3.2 to make it compatible with macOS.
 It should work with all newer bash.
 >
 > It's been tested on Mac OS 10.14 Mojave on macOS Ventura, Ubuntu 23.10 and Mint 21.2.

+> [!NOTE]
+> SCAN means to COPY `-c` to `/dev/null` for the purpose of creating a MAP of extents with read-errors and a read rate-log for slow areas.
+SCAN surveys a source without rescuing any data, so you can run REPORT, PLOT, and ZAP
+>
+> COPIES and SCANS can be stopped with ^C and resumed by rerunning the same helper command.
+It's also restartable after drive disconnection or system crash.
+>
+> PLOT `-q` can give you a sense of the overall health of a drive.
+If it has large slow regions, that may be a sign of impending head failure.
+>
+> ZAP `-z` can be used on file source as well as a drive, and can have the effect of causing a sector re-allocation.
+>
+> When ZAPPING a 4K Advanced Format drive, use -K to work with 4096 byte blocks to get the drive to re-allocate the sector.
+>
+> When rescuing or ZAPPING, read-errors cannot be repaired, but a small error region may be tolerable as compared to alternative of losing access to the whole file (e.g., a small content loss in a media file may be acceptable.)

+> [!CAUTION]
+> Working with a /dev implies access to critical format data structures.
+>
+> COPYING a /dev to another /dev wipes the destination.
+>
+> Copying /dev to /dev when device sizes don't match is inherently tricky.
+Device layout has important implications om further recovery and use.
+This topic is beyond the scope of this documentation.
+Thoroughly consider what you are doing at a systems level.
+>
+> ZAP only operates on blocks marked as unreadable by `GNU ddrescue` MAP, and it read-tests blocks before attempting to overwrite, so it's safe.
+But a ZAP of /dev can set in motion other failure modes.
+Be ready to deal with the consequences.
+>
+> ZAP of a file only affects the data for that file, so this is relatively safe.
+>
+> This script has been coded with care, but unexpected behaviors are possible.
+Shell scripts are pesky because they rely heavily on text substitution.
+>
+> __USE AT YOUR OWN RISK__

+> [!IMPORTANT]
+> IS CONTINUING TO USE A DRIVE WITH MEDIA ERRORS SANE?
+>
+> My experience is that commodities spinning hard drives (especially large cheap drives) have unreliable areas that only get exposed when the drive is used very close to full for a long time.
+I will make a wild guess that the drive makers solve a binning problem by tolerating a spread of defects in shipped product and deferring the exposure of these defects for as long as possible.
+The gambit is that customers won't become aware of the problem areas until the drive is well out of warranty and so old that accountability for failure is irrelevant.
+The implication of this wild assessment is that a well-used drive can be expected to suffer from some errors when heavily used, but still has life it in if you can find a way to deal with the problem areas.
+For example, one way to work around bad spots is to set-aside large files that cover them.
+Another is to encourage the drive to re-allocate bad sectors.
+>
+> By running a scan over an entire drive, such defects can be side-stepped by setting aside affected files or ZAPPING block make the area readable.
+This may allow continued use of a drive with minor errors.
+>
+> The wise have backups and simply replace a problem drive.
+>
+> The frugal or bereft may want to work with janky devices at hand.
+>
+> Making a terrible mistake is possible, but the skilled may be rewarded.

 # WHY I CREATED THIS HELPER